 las tunas / the fruit i had been looking for

 As a queer person I’ve been thinking a lot about the ways that this form of forced isolation not only separates us from our community, but also from the habits we keep in maintaining the bodies we sometimes struggle to control.
-What will we do when our reflections refuse to satisfy us?
+But what will we do when our reflections refuse to satisfy us?
 Who will we become when we are left only with ourselves?

 I hold their pale sunburnt petals too tightly in my hands and feel what’s left of their spines as they settle into my soft palms.

 I want to tell them how much they were and will be missed.

 I want to tell them, with my chest bound and tanned skin, how far I have come for this.

 that maybe this is all just for them now,

 but first it was for me.